Imamah-Zafar/test/README.md

 # Using Stack.Js libraries with different framework and bundlers

-Basic Installation steps to use stack.js library with different framework and bundlers.
+Basic installation steps to use stack.js library with different framework and bundlers.

 Make sure you have [Node.js](https://nodejs.org/en/) ( Node 16.7.0 ) and Npm installed in your machine.